Manhunter (Mark Shaw): Fictional character biography

-While in the midst of serving his sentence, Shaw was offered the chance to accompany the Suicide Squad on a mission again as the Privateer and was released when the mission was completed.
-Following Millennium, he donned a new costume to distance himself from the Manhunter cult and had his own adventures.
+While in prison, Shaw is recruited into the Suicide Squad as Privateer in exchange for being released from prison.
+Following Millennium, he dons a new costume to distance himself from the Manhunter cult and had his own adventures.
 Shaw now hunted costumed criminals for the bounty.
 He kept insisting that he was just operating for the money, but he kept finding himself doing the right thing.